If you like life's luxuries, you'll love the De'Longhi Eletta Explore

-De'Longhi Eletta Explore on on a countertop
+De'Longhi Eletta Explore on the countertop with different types of coffee around it

 Homes & Gardens Verdict